TKA0329/protein_analyzer/readme.md

 **Random** — each position in the specified region is mutated to a randomly chosen amino acid (any of the 20 standard AAs except the original).

 **Conservative** — each position is swapped to a physicochemically similar amino acid only.
 Polars stay polar, nonpolars stay nonpolar, charged residues stay charged, etc. Based on standard conservative substitution groups.
+Note:
+In this programme,
+* Cysteine (C) is paired with Serine (S) due to size, but Cysteine is unique because it forms disulphide bridges.
+If a Cysteine involved in a bridge mutates to Serine, it’s often functionally "non-conservative" because the bridge is lost.

+* Proline (P) is paired with Alanine and Glycine.
+While similar in size, Proline is a "helix-breaker" with a rigid ring.
+Replacing it often changes the physical backbone of the protein.However, it is included in this programme for informational purposes.

+* Histidine (H) is paired with Arginine (R) and Tyrosine (Y).
+Histidine is tricky because its charge depends on the local pH, making it an AA that can act as either polar, charged, or aromatic.

 **Scan (single-position exhaustive)** — for each position in the region, every possible conservative substitute is generated as a separate variant, changing only that one position at a time.
 Useful for identifying which specific residue is driving a property change.
 The `num_copies` column is ignored in this mode.